CHN-beta/ovito/doc/manual/reference/modifiers/particles/load_trajectory.rst

 which do not change throughout the simulation.
 The trajectories of the particles computed by the MD code are then written to an output file, which stores just the time-dependent coordinates and sometimes other varying information such as the atomic energies.

-LAMMPS is a simulation code that employes this topology-trajectory file philosophy.
+LAMMPS is a simulation code that employs this topology-trajectory file philosophy.
 LAMMPS uses the *data* file format for input files, which define the atom types and bonds in the simulation, whereas the *dump* file format serves as output format storing the computed atom trajectories and other time-varying information.